-On Day 1, a pre-race competitor briefing will take place in the town of Ushuaia.
-In the afternoon, all participants will board the expedition ship, meet the ship’s crew and have a safety briefing.
+A pre-race competitor briefing will take place on Day 1 in the town of Ushuaia.
+In the afternoon, participants will board the expedition ship, meet the expedition ship crew and go through a safety briefing.
 After settling into the ship’s cabins (twin sharing), we will sail through the famous Beagle Channel and scenic Mackinlay Pass.

 Days 2 & 3: At Sea

-Competitors will land, weather permitting, on several locations in and around the Antarctic Peninsula and Mainland and embark on what will be the final journey of the 4 Deserts for many.
+We will land, weather permitting, on several locations in and around the Antarctic Peninsula and Mainland and embark on what will be the final journey of the 4 Deserts for many competitors.

-Jougla Point which forms the west side of the entrance to Alice Creek in Port Lockroy.
-It lies on the west side of Wiencke Island, in the Palmer Archipelago
+Jougla Point forms the west side of the entrance to Alice Creek in Port Lockroy.
+It lies on the west side of Wiencke Island, in the Palmer Archipelago.

-Deception Island is reached by sailing through the narrow passage into the flooded caldera of the horseshoe shaped island.
+Deception Island is reached by sailing through the narrow passage into the flooded caldera of the horseshoe-shaped island.
 Seeing the hot springs of Pendulum Cove is truly amazing.
-Weather permitting, a marathon is planned for Deception Island.

 Petermann Island (if ice conditions permit) for a visit to the southernmost colony of Gentoo Penguins and a stage of the race.

 Paradise Bay is perhaps the most aptly named place in the world.
 It is on the continent (or “Mainland”) and requires the ship to navigate the iceberg-strewn waters of the Antarctic Sound.
 Bustling Adélie Penguin (over 100,000 pairs breed here) and Blue-eyed Cormorant colonies on Paulet Island close-by.
 The Nordenskjöld expedition built a stone survival hut here in 1903.
 Today its ruins have been taken over by nesting penguins.